NVIDIA/TensorRT-LLM/docs/source/installation/build-from-source-windows.md

         1. Install [CMake](https://cmake.org/download/), version 3.27.7 is recommended, and select the option to add it to the system path.
         2. Download and install [Visual Studio 2022](https://visualstudio.microsoft.com/).
 When prompted to select more Workloads, check **Desktop development with C++**.
-        3. Download and unzip [TensorRT 9.2.0.5 for TensorRT-LLM](https://developer.nvidia.com/downloads/compute/machine-learning/tensorrt/9.2.0/tensorrt-9.2.0.5.windows10.x86_64.cuda-12.2.llm.beta.zip).
+        3. Download and unzip [TensorRT 10.0.1.6](https://developer.nvidia.com/downloads/compute/machine-learning/tensorrt/10.0.1/zip/TensorRT-10.0.1.6.Windows10.win10.cuda-12.4.zip).
 Move the folder to a location you can reference later, such as `%USERPROFILE%\inference\TensorRT`.

             1. Add the libraries for TensorRT  to your system's `Path` environment variable.
 Your `Path` should include a line like this: